Caleydo/caleydo.github.io/_publications/2020_imimic_projective-latent-space-deculttering.md

 # The shortname is used for auto-generated titels
-shortname: Projective Latent Space Decluttering
+shortname: Projective Latent Interventions
 # add a 2:1 aspect ratio (e.g., width: 400px, height: 200px) to the folder /assets/images/papers/
-image: 2020_imimic_projective-latent-space-decluttering.png
+image: 2020_imimic_projective-latent-interventions_small.png
 # add a 2:1 aspect ratio teaser figure (e.g., width: 1200px, height: 600px) to the folder /assets/images/papers/
-image_large:
+image_large: 2020_imimic_projective-latent-interventions_large.png

 # Authors in the "database" can be used with just the key (lastname).
 Others can be written properly.
 authors: